top of page

 The arena is a non-descript low-lying building from the outside.
 Once inside it looks like a typical mid-major facility.

-The gym is the home of Iona University's volleyball and men's and women's basketball programs.
+The gym is the home of Iona's volleyball and men's and women's basketball programs.
+The facility also houses a pool used by the men’s and women’s swimming and diving teams.
 The Hynes Center underwent major renovations during the summer of 2019 that provided significant improvements to a building that opened in 1974.
 The court was flipped and used to be a north-south configuration but now runs east-west.
 There were no seats behind the baskets in the original design.

-The well-lit arena features an intimate setting with only 12 rows on each side of the court and 15 rows behind each basket.
+The well-lit arena features an intimate setting with nine rows on the side away from the teams and 12 rows on the other sideline.
 The chairback seats are only on the left side of the arena away from the team benches.
+Iona's current seating layout contains 225 chairbacks and 40 courtside seats.
 The proximity to the court allows fans to hear much of what is going on and there is not a bad view from any seat.

-The arena has 4 large LED boards in each corner of the arena that give real-time individual player and team statistics and provide highlights and replays.
+The arena has four large LED boards in each corner of the arena that give real-time individual player and team statistics and provide highlights and replays.
 The sound system is solid and the PA announcements are clear.
-The PA announcer provides enthusiastic announcements and often provides the score and how much time is remaining.
+The PA Announcer provides enthusiastic announcements and often provides the score, how much time is remaining, and some description of Iona baskets.

 Neighborhood 3